Over 90 Years

 - The torch hose and cables are integrated into the arm of the robot to eliminate potential damage from sparks, plasma dust and cable whip.

-- The Cartesian robot design minimizes the axis movement when compared to general purpose robots that generally have to engage all axis to achieve a thermally generated cut.
+- The Cartesian robot design minimises the axis movement when compared to general purpose robots that generally have to engage all axis to achieve a thermally generated cut.

 The drill/coper tandem system has many advantages such as: